 Blepharoplasty is a skin-deep surgical procedure, and recovery is, therefore, rapid.
 However, any type of surgery may produce bruising and swelling.
 The eyelids are highly visible, and side effects associated with the healing process may be noticeable.

-There are certain things you can do to speed up recovery after blepharoplasty.
+There are specific steps you can take to expedite recovery after blepharoplasty.
 We recommend avoiding strenuous exercise for at least four weeks to avoid exacerbating any bruising and swelling after eyelid reduction.
-Surgery on the lower eyelids may result in bruising, which takes longer to resolve than upper eyelid surgery.
+Surgery on the lower eyelids may result in bruising, which typically takes longer to resolve than bruising from upper eyelid surgery.
 Most types of bruising can be skilfully covered with concealer make-up.
 Our postoperative nurses will be able to advise on how to minimise the appearance of bruising and swelling after eyelid surgery.
-Taking two weeks off may be better to allow any blepharoplasty side effects to settle down fully if you carry out work requiring a lot of social interaction.
+Taking two weeks off may be beneficial to allow any blepharoplasty side effects to fully settle if you work in a job that requires a lot of social interaction.
 A postoperative appointment will be booked for you to attend one week after your procedure.
 Your surgeon may use non-dissolvable stitches, which must be removed at your wound check appointment.

 RELATED: How to Reduce Bruising and Swelling after Eyelid Surgery

-In many cases, your surgeon may use topical ointment after the procedure to help with healing, which may result in blurred vision for the first 24 hours after blepharoplasty.
-Other causes of blurry vision include using a general anaesthetic for your procedure.
+In many cases, your surgeon may apply a topical ointment after the procedure to aid in healing, which may result in blurred vision for the first 24 hours following blepharoplasty.
+Other causes of blurry vision include the use of a general anaesthetic for your procedure.
 Still, it is essential to bear in mind that these are temporary side effects that resolve without any further treatment.

 RELATED: What are the benefits of eyelid surgery?

 Excessive swelling of the lower eyelid may result in an out-turned appearance of the eyelids, also referred to as an ectropion, as the swelling lifts the lower eyelid away from the globe.
-Although this can result in watery eyes, it is a temporary side effect and will resolve after a few days.
+Although this can result in watery eyes, it is a temporary side effect that typically resolves within a few days.

 How can I speed up recovery after blepharoplasty?

-We recommend maintaining head elevation after a blepharoplasty for as much as possible for the first few days.
-Sleeping on your back and propped up on a couple of pillows will help accelerate the resolution of postoperative swelling.
+We recommend maintaining head elevation for as long as possible after a blepharoplasty for the first few days.
+Sleeping on your back with a couple of pillows propped up will help accelerate the resolution of postoperative swelling.
 We would also advise applying ice packs over the eyes, which will help to reduce bruising and swelling.
 We would also recommend following your surgeon’s postoperative instructions in full to avoid the risk of developing dry eyes after blepharoplasty.

 Blepharoplasty surgery is customised to the individual patient, and therefore, recovery times will differ between patients depending on the extent of the surgical correction required.
-You should generally avoid work for at least one week after surgery and avoid any activities that may increase the risk of developing dry ice, such as looking at your smartphone or tablet for an excessive amount of time.
+You should generally avoid work for at least one week after surgery and refrain from any activities that may increase the risk of developing dry ice, such as prolonged use of your smartphone or tablet.

 Is blepharoplasty painful?

-Blepharoplasty is a minimally invasive cosmetic surgery involving the upper or lower eyelids.
+Blepharoplasty is a minimally invasive cosmetic surgery procedure that involves the upper or lower eyelids.
 Surgery most commonly involves incisions that extend no further than the underlying fat and muscle layer beneath the skin.
-This means that recovery after blepharoplasty is smooth and with minimal discomfort.
+This means that recovery after blepharoplasty is smooth and generally accompanied by minimal discomfort.
 Eyelid surgery can be undertaken with either a local anaesthetic or a general anaesthetic.
 A general anaesthetic means you’ll be asleep and comfortable during and after the procedure.
 As with all types of surgery, there will be a mild degree of bruising and swelling.
 Any discomfort that may be experienced is easily controlled with simple painkillers such as paracetamol.
 Most patients often have no requirement for postoperative analgesics after blepharoplasty.
-Eyelid surgery involves minimal downtime, so there is hardly any disruption to your regular daily routine.
+Eyelid surgery involves minimal downtime, resulting in hardly any disruption to your regular daily routine.

 Blepharoplasty involves specific side effects that are usually temporary.
 Typical symptoms include dry or watery eyes.
 Any grittiness or irritation affecting the eyes can be easily treated with topical chloramphenicol ointment applied by your surgeon after the procedure.
 We recommend topical ointment regularly after blepharoplasty surgery to minimise discomfort or irritation from dry eyes.

-Getting the best results after blepharoplasty means following your surgeon’s postoperative instructions in full to ensure a smooth and uneventful recovery process.
+Achieving the best results after blepharoplasty requires following your surgeon’s postoperative instructions thoroughly to ensure a smooth and uneventful recovery process.
 This will also ensure that any pain or discomfort you may have is minimal, with no disruption to your everyday activities.
 It is essential to keep your head elevated and sleep on your back for the first week after surgery.
 Applying ice packs will help speed up the resolution of bruising and swelling.

 How long does it take to recover after having a lower blepharoplasty?

-Compared with upper eyelid surgery, having a lower blepharoplasty generally requires a period of approximately two weeks for full recovery although the exact length will differ between patients depending on the extent of surgery undertaken.
-Recovery time can be quick by following the surgeon’s postoperative instructions in full, including avoidance of strenuous exercise, avoiding looking at computer screens too much and certain activities that may increase the risk of developing dry eyes.
-In our experience, most patients return to normal work routines after 14 days.
+Compared to upper eyelid surgery, lower blepharoplasty generally requires approximately two weeks for full recovery, although the exact length of recovery will vary between patients depending on the extent of the surgery undertaken.
+Recovery time can be quick by following the surgeon’s postoperative instructions in full, including avoiding strenuous exercise, limiting screen time, and refraining from certain activities that may increase the risk of developing dry eyes.
+In our experience, most patients return to regular work routines after 14 days.

 If you are keen to learn more about blepharoplasty recovery, book a consultation today and speak to one of our experienced consultant plastic surgeons to have all your most important questions answered.
 Centre for Surgery is a leading cosmetic surgery clinic with specialist expertise in all types of eyelid reduction surgery, including lower blepharoplasty.
 Our surgeons take time to listen to your needs and preferences before offering customised treatment recommendations to ensure you get the best blepharoplasty results.